cryptic-bmd/subtensor/docs/consensus.md

 Community oversight (as in Steemit) must identify wrongful downvoting, but only indirect remediation via counter-voting can penalize bad actors.
 The absence of voting reputation means users can only downvote the content of bad actors as retribution and thereby only damage content reputation, because no automated penalty mechanism exists.
 Similarly, users can upvote their own content and potentially receive nominal reward according to their stake, so reward manipulation may go unchecked.

-High-volume, on-demand generative content (as in Bittensor) demands automated evaluation and divide-and-conquer validation, but introduces subjectivity both in the automated value measures and mutually exclusive task subsets across subnet validators.
+High-volume, on-demand generative content (as in Zephyros) demands automated evaluation and divide-and-conquer validation, but introduces subjectivity both in the automated value measures and mutually exclusive task subsets across subnet validators.
 A coalition of validators can collude to skew scoring of subnet servers in their favour, which is harder to detect because of the inherent subjectivity.
 Existing consensus mechanisms will fail to deter reward manipulation for such high-volume subjective utility networks, so the need for a more sophisticated consensus arises.

 ### Consensus Mechanism